 - An EHCP is a legal plan which grants the pupil and family additional funding to help support their learning in school.
-Usually, the funding is given to schools to use and implement in the best way to support the individual - To obtain an EHCP, a school must demonstrate support for a pupil at or around £6000.
-Also, a pupil must meet certain criteria, this can be discussed with the school SENDCo in more detail, - You can find more information about EHCPs from the school SENDCo or the Local Authority website.... - The school currently has 3 children with an EHCP.
+Usually, the funding is given to schools to use and implement in the best way to support the individual. - To obtain an EHCP, a school must demonstrate support for a pupil at or around £6000.
+Also, a pupil must meet certain criteria, this can be discussed with the school SENDCo in more detail, - You can find more information about EHCPs from the school SENDCo or the Local Authority website.... - The school currently has 2 children with an EHCP and 5 more in process.